This guide describes the Solaris PSD2 SCA flow, including key conceptual topics, integration steps, and necessary endpoints.

 Under PSD2, TPPs can perform one of the following services depending on their role:

-To facilitate open banking, the PSD2 directive enables Access to Accounts (XS2A) to TPPs to access account data and perform payment services on behalf of customers, such as accessing account information, initiating payments, or confirming funds' availability.
+To facilitate open banking, the PSD2 directive enables Access to Accounts (XS2A) for TPPs to access account data and perform payment services on behalf of customers.
 However, to use XS2A and offer other payment services, TPPs must comply with specific PSD2 regulations, such as licensing and Strong Customer Authentication (SCA).

 Licensing